lsst-ts/ts_athexapod/doc/index.rst

 =======================
 Pull the develop-env docker image.
 Mount the repo directory as a volume.
+Building the documentation is done by the following commands.
+Incidentally, also starts the CSC environment for you.

+.. prompt:: bash

+    docker run -it -v {repo_location}:/home/saluser/develop lsstts/develop-env:b76
+    cd develop/ts_athexapod
+    setup -kr . # or pip install .
+    scons # this step is optional if using pip pip install -r doc/requirements.txt
+    package-docs build

 The architecture of the Hexapod control software is a tcp/ip connection with a particular messaging format.
 You can find in the `manual <https://docushare.lsst.org/docushare/dsweb/Get/Document-21614>`_ where it describes this format.
 The CSC is implemented using the salobj library for integration with the middleware layer.
 There is a vendor provided simulator that can be started as a docker container.
+Since this is proprietary, the image is private and so to get access, send a request on slack to couger01 with your username on DockerHub.
+Then use docker to sign into your dockerhub credentials with the following command.

+.. prompt:: bash
+    docker login
+    # give username and password

+Then pulling and running the image will work.

 .. prompt:: bash